A look at Pope Francis' health over the years

 In between, the 86-year-old pontiff has suffered from bouts of sciatica, or nerve pain, that have made walking and standing difficult.
-More recently, he strained his knee ligaments and had a small fracture in one knee that have forced him to use a wheelchair and walker for over a year.
+More recently, he strained his knee ligaments and had a small fracture in one knee that forced him to use a wheelchair and walker for more than a year.

 Francis has a personal physician, Dr. Roberto Bernabei, who is an internist and geriatric specialist at the Catholic University of the Sacred Heart in Rome.
 He also has a personal nurse, Massimiliano Strappetti, an employee of the Vatican health system whom Francis credited with saving his life when Strappetti diagnosed the 2021 intestinal problem.

 In 2022, Francis named Strappetti his “personal health care assistant.”
-Strappetti and Bernabei usually join Francis on his foreign trips.
+Strappetti and Bernabei usually joins Francis on his foreign trips.

-Here’s a look at the health of the pontiff, as he undergoes surgery for a blocked intestine.
+The pope underwent surgery on Wednesday to repair a hernia in his abdominal wall.
+Here’s a look at the health of the pontiff.

 ——